entando/entando-docs/vuepress/docs/next/tutorials/micro-frontends/widget-configuration.md

 -   a file like `js/main.1fd3965a.chunk.js` to `js/main.js` (app)

+Next load these files into Entando under `public/my-widget-config/static` using `Administration` → `File Browser`.

 Now go to `Components` → `Micro frontends & Widgets` and find the original widget we're creating the configuration screen for.
 Edit the widget and update the
 **`configUI`** field.